-In the field of electricity, the Energy Market Authority is responsible for regulating 90 distribution network operators, 13 regional network operators and one transmission system operator at the beginning of 2006.
-Furthermore, the Authority is mandated with the supervision of altogether 70 electricity retailers with the obligation to supply.
+In the field of electricity, the Energy Market Authority is responsible for regulating 89 distribution network operators, 13 regional network operators and one transmission system operator.
+Furthermore, the Authority is mandated with the supervision of altogether 71 electricity retailers with the obligation to supply.
+The legal unbundling of electricity network operations from electricity supply and generation activities was required by the beginning of 2007 from the electricity distribution system operators in whose 400 V electricity network the annually transmitted quantity of electricity had been at least 200 GWh during the years 2004 - 2006.
+Also some distribution system operators under this threshold value have legally unbundled network activities.
+In June 2007 a total of 47 distribution system operators were legally unbundled in Finland.